gemini-cli-extensions/alloydb-omni/DEVELOPER.md

 * **Conventional Commits:** This repository uses [Release Please](https://github.com/googleapis/release-please) to manage releases.
 Your commit messages must adhere to the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 * **Dependency Updates:** [Renovate](https://github.com/apps/forking-renovate) is configured to automatically create pull requests for dependency updates.

-## Building the Extension

-Building this extension is as simple as making sure all files are in the right place.
-The extension is distributed as a source repository, and users install it by pointing to this repository.

 ## Maintainer Information